Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	2. Auto fill up date information when generating announcement -- finished
+	3. Add index auto generated function by counting the number of announcement -- finished
 	# Change
 	1. No longer use bright function on item selection, use border instead -- finished